In situ bioremediation

-Bioremediation is the process of decontaminating polluted sites through the use of either endogenous or external microorganisms.
+Bioremediation is the process of decreasing levels of environmental contaminants in brownfields or superfund sites through either endogenous or external microorganisms.
 In situ is a term utilized within a variety of fields, meaning "on site" and refers to the location of an event.
 Within the context of bioremediation, in situ indicates that the location of the bioremediation has occurred at the site of contamination without the translocation of the polluted materials.
 Bioremediation is used to neutralize pollutants, including Hydrocarbons, chlorinated compounds, nitrates, toxic metals, and other pollutants through a variety of chemical mechanisms.
 Microorganisms used in the process of bioremediation can either be implanted or cultivated within the site through the application of fertilizers and other nutrients.
 Common polluted sites targeted by bioremediation are groundwater/aquifers and polluted soils.
 Aquatic ecosystems affected by oil spills have also shown improvement through the application of bioremediation.
 The most notable cases are the Deepwater Horizon oil spill in 2010 and the Exxon Valdez oil spill in 1989.
 Two variations of bioremediation exist, defined by the location where the process occurs.
 Ex situ bioremediation occurs at a location separate from the contaminated site and involves the translocation of the contaminated material.
 In situ occurs within the site of contamination In situ bioremediation can further be categorized by the metabolism occurring, aerobic and anaerobic, and by the level of human involvement.

-History
+Definition and history

+In situ bioremediation is one mechanism of natural attenuation, which is a process of decreasing environmental contaminant concentrations with little to no human intervention.
+During monitored natural attenuation, the site is monitored in order to track the progress of the bioremediation.
+Monitored natural attenuation is used in sites where the source of contamination is no longer present, often after other more active types of in situ bioremediation have been conducted.

 The Sun Oil pipeline spill in Ambler, Pennsylvania spurred the first commercial usage of in situ bioremediation in 1972 to remove hydrocarbons from contaminated sites.
 A patent was filed in 1974 by Richard Raymond, Reclamation of Hydrocarbon Contaminated Ground Waters, which provided the basis for the commercialization of in situ bioremediation.